 (Source: YouTube/Mike Morrison Morrison, Ph.D.
 Michigan State University)

 What are the fundamentals of design for a quality poster?
 This course will introduce you to these and invites you to critically explore a number of examples.
 The course is divided up into sections.

-There is no prior knowledge necessary
+There is no prior knowledge necessary.

 In this program, the students will:

 - Become familiar with the steps involved in developing an effective scientific poster.

 - Determine the best way to display different types of data.